MichaelBabushkin/tagfeed/server/README.md

 When the server is active, go to "https://localhost:8000/docs"

 7. testing:
-To run the tests, run: "pytest". to add verbosity an disable capture run: "pytest -v -s"
+To run the tests, run: "python -m pytest". to add verbosity an disable capture run: "python -m pytest -v -s"